buildcomics/busylight/README.md

-# 3D Printer Control MKII
+# Rasperry Pi Pico Busylight
 This is the GitHub repository for the project: https://buildcomics.com/ (TO Be Determined) \
 You will also find the "instructions"  there!